suave-ucsd/SuAVE-Documentation/suave_bibliographic_network.md

 # {{page.title}}

+- For step-by-step instructions on how to generate network files using CorpusDB, click [here](https://suave-ucsd.github.io/SuAVE-Documentation/corpusdb_dataset_gen_start.html).

 - To learn how to add static map layers to a SuAVE visualization, click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Static_Map.html).

-- For step-by-step instructions on how to generate network files using CorpusDB, click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Generate_Network_Files.html).

 - If you want to clean the dataset generated from CorpusDB above, follow the steps listed [here](https://suave-ucsd.github.io/SuAVE-Documentation/Curate_Network_Files.html).